When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 As you probably guessed from their names, GitLab and GitHub have more in common than not.

-Perhaps the most significant difference in user experience is GitLab’s dedication to CI (continuous integration) and a DevOps workflow.
+The most significant difference in user experience is GitLab’s dedication to CI (continuous integration) and a DevOps workflow.

 If you already use a PaaS solution like hosted Kubernetes, the GitLab integration will let you deploy, stage, test, and scale your apps automatically.